 The two thyroid glands are located in the throat, nestled just behind the larynx on either side of the windpipe.
 These glands are responsible for making and storing thyroid hormones, in particular thyroxine which is also called T4.
-This hormone is released and then activated by the body’s tissues into triiodothyronine, or T3.
-Triiodothyronine (T3) acts as a sort of a volume dial for metabolism, controlling how fast our cells burn fuel, while thyroxine (T4) is an inactive form.
-There is actually quite a long story involving how these hormones work, how an assortment of inactive forms are made and shifted back to activity again, but that story is for another time.
-Today’s story is not about the healthy thyroids and their activity but about thyroid malignancy.
+This hormone is released and then activated by the body’s tissues into triiodothyronine or T3.
+Triiodothyronine (T3) acts as a sort of volume dial for metabolism, controlling how fast our cells burn fuel, while thyroxine (T4) is an inactive form.
+There is actually quite a long story involving how these hormones work, and how an assortment of inactive forms are made and shifted back to activity again, but that story is for another time.
+Today’s story is not about healthy thyroids and their activity but about thyroid malignancy.
 The situation is a little different between dogs and cats so we’ll discuss them separately.

 In canine thyroid carcinomas, approximately one dog in five will be hyperthyroid.

 So what happens after a lump is detected?